-The main focus of my research is on the role of symmetry in dynamical systems, in particular in mechanical systems.
-The applications I am interested in are in classical mechanical systems (celestial mechanics, astrodynamics, rolling bodies, ideal fluids.
+The focus of my research is on the role of symmetry in dynamical systems (ODEs and PDEs), in particular in classical mechanics, with applications in celestial mechanics, astrodynamics, rolling bodies, ideal fluids.
 I use analysis, algebra, differential geometry, topology and numerics, depending on the scope and need.

 I have Research Assistantships opportunities for undergraduate and graduate students interested in applied mathematics.
 Current projects are in vortex dynamics (simpler models of hurricanes), dynamics of space and underwater vehicles, and various models of n-body problems.
 Contact me for more information.